Submission of CLH dossiers

 The CLH dossier contains a technical dossier in IUCLID format and an attached CLH report.
-Further details on the contents of the technical dossier and the CLH report can be found in the supporting documentation: Guidance on the preparation of CLH dossiers and CLH report format (note that the CLH report format is still undergoing revision).
-These documents give an overview of what to consider and how to prepare the CLH dossier.
-Before the publication of the Data Submission Manual on the submission of CLH dossiers, you are encouraged to contact the Classification Unit using the following address: classification (at) echa.europa.eu
+Further details on the contents of the technical dossier and the CLH report can be found in the Guidance on the preparation of CLH dossiers and in the CLH report format template.
+These documents give an overview of what to consider and how to prepare a CLH dossier.

 Content of the CLH dossier